awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 1. Export the snapshot to Amazon S3 using the console or the `start-export-task` CLI command\.
 For more information, see [Exporting a snapshot to an Amazon S3 bucket](#USER_ExportSnapshot.Exporting)\.

-1. To access your exported data in the Amazon S3 bucket, see [Uploading, downloading, and managing objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-download-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.
+1. To access your exported data in the Amazon S3 bucket, see [Uploading, downloading, and managing objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-download-objects.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Setting up access to an Amazon S3 bucket<a name="USER_ExportSnapshot.Setup"></a>